Introduction

 This is how the minter learns the old token supply before minting.

-This validates the continuing minter-owned KCC20 branch.
+This validates the continuing controller-owned KCC20 minter branch.

 It enforces three things:

-ownervalue encoded asbyte[32] - the branch must remain covenant-ID owned
+KCC20Mintercovenant ID - the branch must remain covenant-ID owned

 - the branch must remain marked as a minter